 We will honor our graduates on a Sunday in June, and send them on to college or to whatever lies ahead for them with our blessings and a snuggly blanket to remind them of our love.
 Of course, our faith journeys don’t end when we graduate from high school, and we want these young people to have a reminder of the congregation that continues to love and pray for them.

-Other Children and Youth Christian Education, Fellowship, and Service Activities
+Other Education, Fellowship, and Service Activities for Children and Youth

 Nursery care is available from 8:00 am to 12:00 pm for infants through three year-olds in our new Nursery room, adjacent to the Sanctuary.
 Parents may also stay in the Nursery with their children and listen to the live audio feed of the worship service.
 Parents are welcome to utilize the nursery in order to participate in adult Sunday School from 9:30-10:30.